 FHWA guidance suggests that Emphasis Areas should reflect "the greatest potential for reducing fatalities and injuries."
 Based on the data analysis performed, Arizona identified five Emphasis Areas.
-Emphasis Area selection was driven by its representation in fatal crashes from 2013 through 2022.
+Emphasis Area selection was driven by Emphasis Area representation in fatal crashes from 2013 through 2022.
 Each Emphasis Area reflects a common characteristic, but it should not be inferred that the common characteristic is necessarily the cause of, or a factor in, the crashes in that Emphasis Area.
 These Emphasis Areas are a required component of the SHSP and help direct resources, focus implementation efforts, and organize Emphasis Area teams.
-The identified Emphasis Areas, along with their representative percentage of traffic fatalities over the analysis period, are shown in Figure 6.
-During the implementation phase, there will be one team for each Emphasis Area, with each team responsible for implementing the strategies developed for each area.
+The identified Emphasis Areas and sample crash types, along with their representative percentage of traffic fatalities over the analysis period, are shown in Figure 6.
+More details on the types of crashes included in each Emphasis Area are available in Appendix D. During the implementation phase, it will be the responsibility of Emphasis Area teams to implement the strategies developed for each respective Emphasis Area.